WiproOpenSource/openbdre/README.md

   - Oracle 11g Server
   - PostgreSql

- In this guide we are going to show you how to build and install BDRE in a Cloudera QuickStart Hadoop VM which is Linux based.
-You should be able to do the same in Mac or Windows but note that setting up a Hadoop cluster might be tricky.
+ In this guide we are going to show you how to build and install BDRE in a Cloudera QuickStart Hadoop VM which is Linux based with a MySQL database.
+You should be able to do the same in Mac or Windows but note that setting up a Hadoop cluster might be tricky in Windows and might more involvement.
 You should be able to launch the BDRE user interface in Windows and design various jobs.
 However to deploy and run the jobs we recommend a Linux system with Hadoop installed.
 BDRE is typically installed in Hadoop edge node in a multi-node cluster.

-### Setup
+### Preparation

 This section is applicable for those who need with Git or Maven setup.
-You may skip the setup section if you already have git/maven set up and properly working.
+You may skip the **Preparation** section if you already have Java/Git/Maven etc set up and properly working.

 #### Git